mariaartlle/ProtRL/README.md

 ```
 Replace `experiment_name` with the desired experiment script path.
 Each experiment will produce, fold and calculate statistics for each considered feature.

-## General Usage
-To reinforce your desired feature, you can define and compute a custom reward function within following these steps:

-  1. Add Your Custom Functions: Create your own reward function tailored to the feature you want to optimize.
-  2. Calculate the Reward: Use your custom function to compute the reward based on your criteria.
-  3. Update the DPO weight: Add the computed reward to the data["weights"] column.

-Note: Ensure the correct sign of the reward based on your optimization goal:
-  - Use positive values to maximize the scored value.
-  - Use negative values to minimize the scored value.

-In case your are planning to use CLEAN, you will need to clone and set it up as explained in the official [CLEAN repository](https://github.com/tttianhao/CLEAN), and indicate the path in your code.

-Additional notes:
-- lora adapters

 ## Troubleshooting